 Funding is an ongoing issue but support through grants and raising money from wood sales Llangattock Community Woodlands is keen to ensure future financial and environmental sustainability through volunteer activity.
 Our strategy is designed to increase sales of wood fuel and provide other products from the woodland management.

 LCW is keen to increase the number of volunteers who help and there are different project areas to suit different volunteer needs, abilities and expectations.
 Please do get in touch if you are interested in woodland management, environmental projects, bee keeping or green wood craft.
+See more details here.

 In January 2016 a bee group was established to help expand our Trees and Bees Project.
-This was achieved with the help of Bob Needs, a very experienced bee keeper who joined LCW as a volunteer 2 years ago.
+This was achieved with the help of Bob Needs, a very experienced bee keeper who joined LCW as a volunteer a few years ago.
 You can find out more about the bee group and LCW’s other activities through LCW’s monthly contributions to the LGV Newsletter.

 In January 2019, the BBC Wildlife Magazine featured this article about the woodland group.